jshap70/ratracer.js/README.md

-# ratracer.js
+# raytracer.js
-because why not build a ray tracer in JavaScript
+because why not build a raytracer in JavaScript